Thermodynamics of Non-linear magnetic-charged AdS black hole surrounded by quintessence, in the background of perfect fluid dark matter: Introduction

-Since seminal work of Hawking and Page\cite{Hawking1983}, it has been shown that black holes undergo to a phase transition, in the AdS/CFT correspondence.
-Furthermore, the understanding of the phase transition could be extended to the one between small-large black hole, as it is shown by many authors\cite{farhangkhah2021extended,wu2021ruppeiner,hendi2021critical}, for which they shown a complete analogy with the van der Waals liquid-gas system.
-A better result can be obtained by considering the cosmological constant as a dynamical pressure and its conjugate quantity as a thermodynamic volume in the extended phase space\cite{dolan2011pressure,dolan2011cosmological,hendi2020instability,HONG2019114826,he2019weak,toledo2020kerr,guo2020continuous,chabab2020thermodynamic,liang2021thermodynamics}.
-Another way to study the black hole phase transitions is through the behaviour of its heat capacity\cite{tharanath2013thermodynamics}.
-Especially, Husain and Mann\cite{Husain2009} suggested that the specific heat of a black hole becomes positive after a phase transition near the Planck scale, and the presence of a discontinuity in the plot of the heat capacity shows the presence of a second-order phase transition.
-Afterwards, many author used this method in order to explore the black hole phase transition(see\cite{rodrigue2020thermodynamic,cai2009thermodynamics,Mahamat2018,rodrigue2018thermodynamics,tharanath2013thermodynamics,tharanath2014phase,li2020thermodynamic}).
-Especially, Nam\cite{nam2018on} derived a non-linear magnetic-charged black hole surrounded by quintessence, and studied its thermodynamic stability.
+Another way to study the black hole phase transitions is through the behaviour of its heat capacity~\cite{tharanath2013thermodynamics}.
+Especially, Husain and Mann~\cite{Husain2009} suggested that the specific heat of a black hole becomes positive after a phase transition near the Planck scale, and the presence of a discontinuity in the plot of the heat capacity shows the presence of a second-order phase transition.
+Afterwards, it has been studied in several works, in order to explore the black hole phase transition(see~\cite{rodrigue2020thermodynamic,cai2009thermodynamics,Mahamat2018,rodrigue2018thermodynamics,tharanath2013thermodynamics,tharanath2014phase,li2020thermodynamic}).
+Especially, Nam~\cite{nam2018on} derived a non-linear magnetic-charged black hole surrounded by quintessence, and studied its thermodynamic stability.
 As a result, he found that the black hole may undergo, at a critical temperature, a thermal phase transition, between a larger unstable black hole and a smaller stable black hole.
 Therefore, what could we have if we also take into account the presence of dark matter, in the AdS space-time?

-In this paper, motivated by the astrophysical observations and theoretical proposals of dark energy and dark matter, we aim at studying the impact of these two components on the thermodynamic behaviour of the non-linear magnetic-charged AdS black hole.
+In this paper, we aim at studying the impact of these two quantities on the thermodynamic behaviour of the non-linear magnetic-charged AdS black hole.